nystudio107/craft-youtubeliveembed/README.md

 # YouTube Live Embed plugin for Craft CMS 3.x

-This plugin allows you to embed a YouTube live stream and/or live chat on your webpage
+This plugin allows you to embed a YouTube live stream and/or live chat on your webpage.
+You provide your YouTube account ID.

+## Features

+- Embed a livestream YouTube video in your Craft Twig template.
+- Embed a livestream live chat in your Craft Twig template.
+- Enable and disable the live status so you can hide or show code based on whether the livestream is live or not.
+- Toggle the live status using a webhook.

+_Due to changes in the YouTube live stats endpoint, you must enable the live status manually._

 ![Screenshot](./docs/docs/resources/img/plugin-logo.png)

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later and PHP 7.0+.
+- This plugin requires Craft CMS 3.0.0 or later and PHP 7.0+.
+- This plugin requires a certain type of YouTube account.
+[See more in the docs](https://nystudio107.com/docs/youtubeliveembed/#using-youtube-live-embed).

 ## Installation